SingularisArt/Website/content/post/how-im-able-to-take-notes-with-latex-in-mathematics-class.md

 ### Correct spelling mistakes

 I use this a **TON**.
 It's so handy because I don't have to leave insert mode, hover over the word, press **z=**, select the correct word, then go all the way back.
 UHHH, that was a lot of work!
 Also, if the word isn't corrected correctly, I can exit insert mode, press **u**, and select the correct word, and from now on, it will always be corrected to the correct one, which is the one that I chose.
 AMAZING!

+Now, put this in your init.vim or .vimrc:

 ```viml
 setlocal spell